zeki-aitech/off-road-terrrain-seg-benchmark/README.md

 **How it Works:**

-1. The script parses the `dataset.yaml` (or `data.yaml`) file found in the `--dataset_root_dir` to get the paths for image and label directories for the specified (or chosen) split, as well as class names .
+1. The script parses the `dataset.yaml` (or `data.yaml`) file found in the `--dataset` to get the paths for image and label directories for the specified (or chosen) split, as well as class names .
 2. It then loads images from the image directory and their corresponding `.txt` label files (expected to have the same base name and be in a parallel 'labels' directory, as per YOLO convention) from the label directory for that split .
 3. Each image is displayed in an OpenCV window with its segmentation masks (polygons) and class labels overlaid.
 If class names are defined in the YAML, they are displayed; otherwise, class IDs are shown .